Power Line communications & the amateur radio

 ban BPL !

-undertaken in the U.S.A. and Europe (Austria, Belgium,
+undertaken in the U.S.A. and Europe by private and national electricity

-and national electricity companies.
-These trials are know as Power Line Transmissions
+companies.
+These trials are know as Power Line Transmissions (PLT),

 uses the low and medium-voltage power lines like the ones installed